-Ribbon Configure > Reference Data > Settings > Database Datatypes: Datatype Map
+Ribbon Configure > Reference Data > Settings > Database Datatypes : Datatype Map Ribboli Compare - Reference Data - Settings - Database Datatypes - Datatype wap

 Database Data Types Mapping

 Repeat this process for each of the data types to map.

 Once you are satisfied with the data type mappings, you can convert either individual Tables or an entire Package of Tables to the new target DBMS product.